 From post-punk to Britpop to acid house, Manchester has undoubtedly made its mark on the UK map of musical innovation.
 But where would Manchester music be without the humble record store?
 Many of the shops which prospered throughout the fertile years of the 80s and 90s are still standing today – despite facing off some major threats – and are now enjoying the recent boom in vinyl sales.
 Each of these record shops offer a unique experience, with their distinct genre specialisms and dedicated staff members who bear a collective wealth of knowledge.
 So whether you’re hungry for rarities, oddities, bargain bin bangers or the best new releases, you can rest assured one of the Manchester record shops listed below will satisfy your appetite.

 This long standing institution first opened its doors in 1978, the very same year Factory Records came into existence.
 Since then it has seen the city through decades of cultural evolution and now remains firmly embedded within the local creative community.
 Peruse the racks here and you’ll discover a well curated selection of new releases and reissues put together by the shop’s knowledgeable team of staff.
-There’s something here for people of all genre persuasions, be it indie, punk, disco, techno, hip-hop, jazz or anything in between.
+There’s something here for people of all genre persuasions, be it indie, punk, disco, minimal techno, hip-hop, jazz or anything in between.
 If you’re lucky you might even bump into a famous face while you browse – Tim Burgess, Johnny Marr and John Grant have all been known to frequent the shop.
 It’s also worth swinging by in the winter months to pick up their comprehensive End Of Year Review – arguably all you need for a year’s worth of musical education!

 King Bee Records